tanny1357/SearchOptimizer/genai-recommendations/README.md

 pip install -r requirements.txt
 ```

-Set up the OpenRouter API key:
+Set up the Gemini API key:
 - Create a .env file in the project root directory.
-- Add your OpenRouter API key to the .env file in the following format:
+- Add your Gemini API key to the .env file in the following format:
 ```
-OPENROUTER_API_KEY=sk-or-v1-your-api-key
+GEMINI_API_KEY=your-gemini-api-key
 ```

 ## Usage